| |

 Where to stay in Puerto Iguazú, Argentina

-The best hostel in Puerto Iguazú is the Hospedaje Jose Gorgues.
-Here, the hosts go above and beyond to make sure you enjoy your stay.
-For a brilliant budget hotel, head to the Posada del Jacarandá, which has a great outdoor pool.
+Hostels in Puerto Iguazú include the Hospedaje Jose Gorgues or for a budget hotel, head to the Posada del Jacarandá, which has an outdoor pool.

 From the Argentinian side, you can see the Iguazu Falls up close and personal, and even get inside them.
 Some of the views here are so beautiful, as the falls interweave with rocks, islands and greenery.